serenadavis/main-website/src/pages/content/lump-piece.md

 _In my thoughts I sit next to you every evening,_ Anna signed one July 1930 letter to Eva.
 She often conjured images of physical presence when signing off.
 A favorite was, _Your voice over the phone sounded so near._

-Later that month: All sorts of things are going through my head, but I will have to see what settles down and remain when I am with all of you.
+Later that month: _All sorts of things are going through my head, but I will have to see what settles down and remain when I am with all of you_.
 In the last words of the phrase she let slip the metaphysical secret known between friends and mothers and daughters and some other selected creatures: presence and absence are not the same but they often take place at the same time.
 Part of Eva is already there with her.

 In the meantime, she concludes, keep your fingers crossed for our ship!